Framework Paralysis to NuxtJS

-Roughly this time two years ago I decided to take NuxtJS (aka Nuxt) for a spin on a pro-bono community project.
-I really had no preconceptions about Nuxt other than it made scratching my itch of component based development easy.
-My aim here has always been modularity in mind and leveraging the use of components and plugins as standard, for both code reuse and consistency.
+Roughly two years ago I decided to take NuxtJS (aka Nuxt) for a spin on a pro bono community project.
+I had no preconceptions about Nuxt other than it made component-based development easy to get into.
+My aim has always been modularity, leveraging components and plugins as standard for both code reuse and consistency.

 Pathways Anew

-I took the plunge and ultimately moved from an Angular world so there was indeed a few uphill marches to exercise the ah for f**k sake sing song of unparalleled developer joy.
-Prior to diving into Angular or what was actually AngularJS at the time I was really only emerging from backend land into the sheer overwhelming world of frontend development.
-Prior to this was the dark times: the JQuery years.
+I took the plunge and moved from an Angular world, so there were indeed a few uphill marches to exercise the singsong of unparalleled developer joy.
+Prior to diving into Angular, or what was actually AngularJS at the time, I was really only emerging from backend land into the sheer overwhelming world of frontend development.
+Prior to that was the dark times: the jQuery years.

 So What is Nuxt?